mendix/docs/content/en/docs/developerportal/portfolio-management/export-import-initiatives.md

 5. On the drop-down menu, select **Export Initiatives**.
 The **Export Initiatives** dialog box opens:

    * Click **Export All** to export all initiatives of the portfolio.
-   * Click **Export Selection** to only export the selection of your currently filtered initiatives.
+   * Click **Export Selection** to only export the selection of your currently-filtered initiatives.

 The initiatives are exported to an Excel file.